Near Glasgow

 14. Torrance House, East Kilbride — £20–£30

 South Lanarkshire Leisure municipal in the grounds of an old estate.
-Rolling parkland, well-maintained for a muni, and included in the SLL golf pass (£30/year, pays back after two rounds).
+Rolling parkland, in better nick than the price suggests, and included in the SLL golf pass (£30/year, pays back after two rounds).
 A proper bargain for anyone south of the river.

 15. Glasgow Gailes, Irvine — £95–£130